What Aristotle Can Teach Us About Marketing

 Ethos boils down the trustworthiness.
 An audience won’t buy into an idea if they don’t trust the source that tells them even if the argument sounds reasonable and resolves a need.
 This is the core reason marketers apply so much value and importance to building a brand.

 For example, would you consider purchasing a car made by Harley Davidson?
-Most would say ‘no’, by why not?
-We all agree they’re quite competent in making motorcycles, so why would building a car be any different?
+Most would say ‘no’, but why not?
+We all agree they’re competent in making motorcycles, so why would building a car be any different?
 The answer essentially boils down to a basic emotional response of ‘it doesn’t feel right’ and not on any reasonable logic.
 Harley Davidson has positioned itself as an expert in motorcycles, not cars.
-Because of this focus, an audience won’t trust them on any other subject.
+Because of this focus, an audience will have a difficult time trusting them on other subjects.

-Ethos requires that the product the business is selling has to meet the criteria established by the brand.
+Ethos requires that the product the business is selling meets the criteria established by the brand.
 Without this alignment, any entity—whether it be a business or a person—can’t gain the trust of their audience.

 Pathos is the container that holds an audience’s needs and wants.
 Most often, a user purchases a product based on the emotional wanting and typically justifies the purchase based on other parameters.
 They’ll say things like, “it was on sale” or “I’ve worked really hard and deserve this.”
 Even products that one might think fall outside of emotion, like buying batteries, can still be considered under the umbrella pathos if the outcome of not having batteries affects them emotionally.
 With this in mind, marketers typically target pathos by presenting the benefits of a product rather than boring the audience with the features.